cbeardsmore/Daily-Random-Kanji/README.md

 </center>

 The current version lists ID, the kanji and it's meaning.
-The japanese reading can be added by adding a new *div* to both the *render* and *update* methods
+The japanese reading can be added by adding a new *div* to both the *render* and *update* methods.
+Make sure the command is showing the correct file path, depending on how your files are arranged.

 ## Bug Fixes